Tapsel gate: Location of the gates

 Gates of various ages exist at village churches in East and West Sussex.
-St. Simon and St. Jude Church at East Dean, St. Mary the Virgin Church at neighbouring Friston, and Coombes Church in the hamlet of Coombes retain their original gates, without any restoration.
-The gate at St. Andrew's Church in Jevington was the only one with an integral stile, but this has been removed and it was restored in 1933.
+St Simon and St Jude Church at East Dean, St Mary the Virgin Church at neighbouring Friston, and Coombes Church in the hamlet of Coombes retain their original gates, without any restoration.
+The gate at St Andrew's Church in Jevington was the only one with an integral stile, but this has been removed and it was restored in 1933.
 The local parish council has adopted the gate as its logo.
 The gate at the Church of the Transfiguration in Pyecombe is a replica of its original, and is topped by the curved end of a Pyecombe crook—a type of shepherd's crook popular among downland shepherds, which was made in a forge opposite the church.

 St Pancras Church at Kingston near Lewes, has a modern replacement for the old gate which was first set up in 1729.

 A short distance from Coombes Church, a modern Tapsel gate links the churchyard of St Botolph's Church in Botolphs, West Sussex, with an adjacent council burial ground.
 Completed and installed late in 2003, it was dedicated by the Area Bishop of Horsham in 2004.

 No gates of the true Tapsel design have ever been reported outside Sussex, although variations on the concept have been seen occasionally.
 In 1896, for example, the Sussex Archaeological Society used the name "Tapsel gate" in its description of a device which opened and closed by means of a wheel, chain, and counterweight.
-This was at St. Leonard's Church in Heston, Middlesex (now Greater London).
+This was at St Leonard's Church in Heston, Middlesex (now Greater London).
+There is also a counter-weighted Tapsel Gate in St Mary the Virgin Church, Weston Turville, Buckinghamshire.

+The country house architect Ernest George designed and created one for the churchyard entrance of his church of St Pancras, Rousdon, Devon built in 1871-72.

 The name also is used to describe gates of related, but not identical, design at St Wilfrid's Church in Burnsall, North Yorkshire (this gate is operated by a pulley mechanism), Hayes in West London, and North Cerney in Gloucestershire (these are integrated into lychgates rather than being free-standing).